Municue

 Deleted$2.2M

-#42Authorizes a five-year master agreement for the citywide purchase of paint and sundries across three vendors — Lighthomes Property LLC, Love Global Enterprises LLC, and The Pittsburgh Paints Co. — the lowest responsible bidders out of four, for a total estimated amount of $731,659.70 split between the General Fund and Dallas Water Utilities Fund.
+#42Authorizes a five-year master agreement with three vendors for the citywide purchase of paint and sundries, totaling $731,659.70, split between the General Fund and Dallas Water Utilities Fund.

 Approved$732K

-#43The city seeks to authorize a three-year citywide electrical services price agreement with Morley-Moss Inc., the lowest of four bidders, at an estimated total value of $19,494,285.96 split between the General Fund and the Aviation Fund.
+#43Authorizes a three-year price agreement for citywide electrical services with Morley-Moss Inc., the lowest responsible bidder among four, for an estimated total of $19,494,285.96 split between the General Fund and Aviation Fund.

 Approved$19.5M

-#44Authorizes a three-year service price agreement with two one-year renewal options for audit and non-audit services for the Office of the City Auditor, splitting the work between RSM US LLP and Crowe LLP, the two most advantageous proposers out of thirteen.
-The total estimated contract value across all years is $2,015,000, financed through the General Fund.
+#44Authorization of a three-year service price agreement with two optional one-year renewals for audit and non-audit services for the Office of the City Auditor, awarded to RSM US LLP and Crowe LLP for a total estimated amount of $2,015,000.

 Approved$2.0M